Friday, May 15, 2026

 "I know who you are," she said, her voice thin and strange.
 "Erastus Snow and Peter Hansen.
 You've come from the mountains."

-"I want to be baptized," she said, interrupting as the tall man described the plains crossing.
+"I want to be baptized," she said, cutting in as the tall man talked about crossing the plains.
 "I've seen the valley.
 I've heard the promise.
-I won't stay here and watch my children wither in the shadow of burial mounds."
+I can't stay here and watch my children grow up in a place filled with graves."

 "Keep your faith like a lamp, Sophie Petersen," he whispered, his voice low and resonant.
-"If you remain true to the covenant, you shall one day stand in the presence of the Prophet in the Great Salt Lake City, and you shall know that every mile was a sanctified step toward your own salvation."
+"If you remain true to the covenant, you shall one day stand in the valley in the presence of the Prophet, and you shall know that every mile was a sanctified step toward your own salvation."

-A few weeks later, Marianne Lautrup came to the cottage, her face etched with frantic terror.
-She sat at the table, tea untouched, twisting her shawl fringe until it frayed.
-News of Sophie's conversion had spread through Gentofte like wildfire, and for Marianne, it was a tear in the fabric of everything real.
+A few weeks later, Marianne Lautrup came to the cottage.
+She looked frightened.
+She sat at the table, not touching her tea, and twisted her shawl until the fringe started to come apart.
+News of Sophie's conversion had spread quickly through Gentofte, and for Marianne, it changed everything she believed in.

 "They say you are leaving for the wilderness, Sophie," Marianne said, her voice trembling.
 "They say you are taking the children to America, a place of savages and heat.
 How can you do this?
 How can you throw away everything we have ever known for a dream you cannot see?"